wasidennis/AdaptSegNet/README.md

 Pytorch implementation of our method for adapting semantic segmentation from the synthetic dataset (source domain) to the real dataset (target domain).

+Based on this implementation, our result is ranked 3rd in the [VisDA Challenge](http://ai.bu.edu/visda-2017/).

 Contact: Yi-Hsuan Tsai (wasidennis at gmail dot com) and Wei-Chih Hung (whung8 at ucmerced dot edu)

 ## Paper